flipperguy/AndroidCourse/joke_lab.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-# Wire the layout views in the actiity
+# Wire the layout views in the activity

 In `JokeActivity` wire up the view elements and create stub methods to call the api and populate the text view.